Katie Lind: International career

 Lind started her international competition at an early age of 15.
 She competed with the United States under-17 women's national soccer team in international friendly, as well as with United States under-18 women's national soccer team.
 Lind played 4 matches at 2014 FIFA U-20 Women's World Cup.
 Lind was a part of the United States under-23 women's national soccer team which competed and won the 2016 Istria Cup in Croatia.

 Personal life

 Lind is the only child of Claire and Tom Naughton.
-She pursued double majors in anthropology and Spanish at Notre Dame, and was named to the Dean's list for 2012 fall semester.
+She pursued double majors in anthropology and Spanish at Notre Dame and was named to the Dean's list for the 2012 fall semester.
 She was one of two team representatives to Notre Dame's Student-Athlete Advisory Council.
 Lind earned certificates of merit in Notre Dame's Rosenthal Leadership Academy between 2012 and 2014.
-She married Kevin Lind on in Chicago on December 31, 2022.
+She married Kevin Lind in Chicago on December 31, 2022.